Mobile: 0414 585 595

 • relaxing in your favourite room

-Imagine sitting back in front of the TV screen once more.
-Notice the remote control, pick it up, feel it’s weight in your hand.
+Imagine yourself sitting back in front of the TV screen once more.
+Find the remote control, pick it up, feel it’s weight in your hand.

-Once again switch the TV on and select a channel with an old black and white movie on the screen.
+Once again switch the TV on and select a channel.
+Again there is an old black and white movie on the screen.

-As you watch the old drama you notice again those fuzzy, black and white images.
+As you watch the same old drama, you notice those fuzzy, black and white images.

 You hear familiar distorted sounds; of stress, anxiety, sadness, grief and, a sense of dread, worries and turmoil.

-Watch now as those images get blurrier and fuzzier and smaller.
+Watch now as you let those images get blurrier and fuzzier and smaller.
 Hear those distressing sounds become more hazy, faint and distant.

 Let the negative images and sounds fade from your awareness.

-Return to imagining yourself sitting comfortably, relaxed and breathing calmly.
+Return to imagining yourself in your calm place, sitting comfortably, relaxed and breathing calmly.

-Find the remote control and feel how light it is in your hand.
-Look at the TV as you switch it back on.
+Find the remote control again and this time feel how light it is in your hand.
+Look at the TV in front of you as you switch it back on.
 Select a new channel.

 This time see images of yourself in full colour…